Badge field

 Published date field Last Updated:

 Did you know that your baby's salivary glands start working between two and three months of age?
-According to the Journal of International Medicine and Dentistry, the process of tooth eruption generally referred to as teething is a natural process and may create some discomfort in infants.
+According to the Indian Dental Association, tooth eruption, generally referred to as teething, is a natural process and may create some discomfort in infants.
 Add in the extra pain of teething, and your little one may drool so much that it actually causes teething rashes.

 teething rash is usually redness or dry skin around the mouth, chin and even the cheeks.
 Although it's not usually something to be worried about, it can cause some discomfort.
 Understanding what's causing your baby's rash — and the best way to deal with it — can help you offer more comfort and care during those crucial teething phases.